| Books Reviews

 James Watson, co-discoverer of the structure of DNA, is in trouble again, this time for a racist remark that has led to wide criticism and his firing.

 Hannah Arendt's landmark Eichmann in Jerusalem documents the trial and execution of Adolf Eichmann, a Nazi kidnapped by the Israeli secret police.

-Economics and Geopolitics
+Essays on Economics and Geopolitics

 Herodotus, the Iliad, and 9/11

 Some curious parallels between the wars of the post-9/11 decade and the Trojan War as Herodotus saw it.